dlbac/DlbacAlpha/understanding_dlbac_alpha/integrated_gradients/ReadMe.md

 python3 dlbac_alpha_training.py --train_data dataset/synthetic/u4k-r4k-auth11k/train_u4k-r4k-auth11k.sample --test_data dataset/synthetic/u4k-r4k-auth11k/test_u4k-r4k-auth11k.sample

 ### Output ###
-The **output** will be a *trained dlbac_alpha network* and saved in `result/model_state.pth` path.
+The **output** will be a *trained dlbac_alpha network* and saved in `neural_network/dlbac_alpha.pth` path.
 The system keeps track of all the configurations and stores them in a `result/config.json` file.

 ## _Local Interpretation_ ##

-Local interpretation works based on a trained DLBAC_alpha network.
-For simplicity, we assume the trained network is stored in /result directory.
+Local interpretation works based on a trained DLBAC_alpha network (dlbac_alpha.pth).
+We assume the trained network is stored in `/neural_network` directory.

-local_interpretation.py file contains all the source code related to local interpretation (understanding decision of a single sample).
+`local_interpretation.py` file contains all the source code related to local interpretation (understanding decision of a single sample).

-This python script has the required parameters. --dataset (dataset file path).
+This python script has the required parameters. `--data` (dataset file path).

 There are also three other optional parameters.